Skip to main content

 (B) Definitions.

-(1) "Home", for the purpose of this rule, means any property in which an individual has an ownership interest in and which serves as the individual's principal place of residence.
+(1) "Home," for the purpose of this rule, means any property in which an individual has an ownership interest and which serves as the individual's principal place of residence.
 Home includes the structures and land appertaining to the home property.
 Appertaining land must adjoin the land on which the home property is located and must not be separated by intervening land property owned by others.

 (b) The administrative agency must obtain a signed statement, declaring the principal place of residence, when there is an indication the individual resides in or has ownership of more than one place.